 Courses taken for audit are not counted or covered by financial aid

-A Sample Award Letter from Northern is pictured below with an explanation of key information an Award Letter contains.
+A Sample Award Offer from Northern is pictured below with an explanation of key information an Award Offer contains.
 When you receive yours, read all pages and be sure you understand the information.
 Your eligibility for aid and the types of awards you qualify for are based on information from your financial aid application such as income, assets, family size, and enrollment.

 **No increase or decrease of awards will be made after census date.
 Therefore, you must insure you are enrolled in all courses prior to census date.
 This includes late-starting classes.

-A. Your Student ID is assigned by the BANNER software system and is used for all transactions.
-Please memorize it and make sure you get your Student ID card.
+A. Your Eagle ID is assigned by the BANNER software system and is used for all transactions.
+Please memorize it and make sure you get your Eagle ID card.

 B. Estimated College Cost: (Estimated, average direct and indirect costs associated with attending Northern), Direct costs include tuition, fees and books.
 Indirect costs include your living costs such as room and board, transportation, personal, miscellaneous, child care and other related costs.